rkweku/getGeoMetadata/README.md

 Execution
 --------------
-Executing any of the getGeoMetadata programs require a few specific command line arguments for a successful execution.
-They are listed below along with examples further below.
+Executing any of the getGeoMetadata programs requires the user to input a few execution variables within the script itself for a successful execution.
+The variables are listed below with a description of what they are.

 Notes
 --------------